 In the Collections, a researcher can sort and search the saved academic papers.
-In order to discover the results in a particular journal, you can also use relevant journal page.
+In order to discover the results in a particular journal, you can also use a relevant journal page.

-It also shows H-index metric for authors of the paper as well as journals in their search result page.
+It also shows the H-index metric for authors of the paper as well as journals in their search result page.

 Below is the snapshot of filters you can use:

 In order to add and store your research article into collection, you create an account.
 It is a simple process.

 You can also sign in using the following accounts:

 The discovery index lets you sort your search results by the following modes: